Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 tl;dr;

-To install Monitoring Kubernetes solution on Tectonic
+To install the Monitoring Kubernetes solution on Tectonic

 2. Install DaemonSet with rsyslog, which forwards journald logs to /var/log/syslog.